Warren8824/XRP-Insight/CONTRIBUTING.md

 - Run Black: This will automatically format your code. `black .`

-Our GitHub Actions workflow will also automatically run these tools on each pull request, but it's best to check locally before submitting your changes.
+Our GitHub Actions workflow will also automatically run this tool on each pull request, but it's best to check locally before submitting your changes.

-You can install these tools using pip: `pip install black flake8`
+You can install these tools using pip: `pip install black`

 ### 6. Commit Your Changes
 After making your changes, stage and commit them with a descriptive message: